Sisinder/employee-management/README.md

 # employee-management

-This application perform CRUD operations for the employee Table
+This is a API to perform CRUD operations to employee Table

-1. Create: Insert a new record into the database
+1. Create: To Insert a new record into the database

        POST url: http://127.0.0.1:8000/create_employee/